Non-Resident Senior Fellow

-Dr. Matthew Spence is a Non-Resident Senior Fellow at the Reiss Center on Law and Security, a Senior Fellow at Yale University’s Jackson Institute for International Affairs and a Partner at Andreessen Horowitz.
+Dr. Matthew Spence is a Partner at Andreessen Horowitz and a Senior Fellow at Yale University’s Jackson Institute for International Affairs.
 He was previously a Managing Director at Guggenheim Partners, where he focused on technology and security investment banking.

 From 2012 to 2015, Dr. Spence served as Deputy Assistant Secretary of Defense for Middle East Policy, where he was the principal advisor to three Secretaries of Defense for U.S. policy towards the Middle East.
 He was responsible for fourteen countries, including Iraq, Syria, Iran, Israel, Egypt, and the Gulf states.
 During his time at the Pentagon, Dr. Spence traveled to the region over 30 times, and played a central role in U.S.-Israel military planning, the Iron Dome program, arms sales, and policy dialogues about Iran, Syria, Egypt, and the Middle East Peace Process.

 Dr. Spence also served in a senior role on Secretary of Defense Ash Carter’s confirmation and transition team.
 He received the Secretary of Defense Award for Outstanding Public Service.

 From 2009 to 2012, Dr. Spence worked at the White House on the National Security Council as Special Assistant to the President and Senior Director for International Economic Affairs and as Senior Advisor to two National Security Advisors.
 He also served on the Obama-Biden Presidential Transition Team.